jeremy-r-mayer/subcurmudgeon.github.io/README.md

 # Hi.
-These are some things I expect to forget and some others I'd like to share.
+Some of these things I expect to forget.

 ---